Wonderwall-Inc/golfin-website-v4/README.md

 Coming soon.

-### Self-hosting

-Before deploying your app, you need to:

-1. Ensure your app builds and serves in production.
-See [Production](#production) for more details.
-2. Serve it from a

-You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/beta/production/deployment) for full details.

 ## Questions

-If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).
+If you have any issues or questions, reach out to Tyler Greulich or Nishikawa-san on Slack, or you can ask the Payload community us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).